10 interesting facts from SA’s February 2024 new-vehicle sales

 Electric vehicles (EVs) are considered as future mobility solutions in an evolving motoring landscape.
 While they are expensive in our market, due to high material costs and additional taxes levied by the Government, demand for these types of vehicles is increasing gradually.
 Plus, as brands increase the number of EVs in their line-ups, consumers have an ever-growing number of models to choose from.

-We are looking for the best value EVs in this segment, with enough range to confidently complete the average daily commute, while providing a blend of modern design, interior practicality, adequate performance and up-to-date tech and connectivity features.
+The 2024 Best Electric Vehicle must represent the best value EVs in this rarefied segment, with enough range to confidently complete the average daily commute, while providing a blend of modern design, interior practicality, adequate performance and up-to-date tech and connectivity features.

 This category is guided by both eligibility factors and pillars of success.